stolk/imcat/README.md

 # imcat

 Preview any size image in a terminal window.
-No X11 required.

 ![Sample use](images/sampledesktop.png "Sample use.")

+# Platform

+Supports Linux, MacOS and Microsoft Windows 10 terminals.

 ## Introduction